nuken/Kids-Learning-Hub/Alphabet/README.md

 It also functions on a desktop browser (like Chrome or Edge), but please be aware:

-* The touch-and-drag feature works by holding the mouse button down while moving.
+* The touch-and-drag feature (in Level 1) works by holding the mouse button down while moving.
 * The text-to-speech voice quality is **entirely dependent on your operating system**.
 It will sound great on iOS/Android, but may sound more robotic on a Windows PC, as it uses the default built-in Windows voices.